Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 The standard interpretation is that this is a problem: commitment issues, lack of follow-through, fear of settling down.
 But there's another way to read it.
 Sagittarius restlessness might be the natural state of someone whose primary value is growth.
 If you believe that stagnation is worse than failure, then constantly moving, constantly seeking, constantly evolving isn't a flaw.
 It's a philosophy.

 The centaur is half horse for a reason.
 Horses don't stay.
 They run.
 And Sagittarius runs not away from things but toward whatever is next.
+The jewellery that works for this sign needs to keep up.
+Sturdy chains, secure clasps, stones in bezel settings rather than delicate prongs.
+Pieces that survive being thrown in a bag, worn through airports, and taken from a morning hike to an evening dinner without needing to change.

 Fire Sign, Jupiter Ruler: What That Actually Means